markburns/fizz_buzz_enterprise_framework/README.md

 nightmare.

-The solution is very closely coupled to the problem, and doesn't allow for a Business Manager or Client Liason team to ammend the parameters of the problem and solution.
+The solution is very closely coupled to the problem, and doesn't allow for a Business Manager or Client Liason team to amend the parameters of the problem and solution.

 The aim of the FizzBuzz Enterprise Framework is to allow this solution to